noec764/frappe/README.md

 Full-stack web application framework that uses Python and MariaDB on the server side and a tightly integrated client side library.
-Built for [Dokie], based on [Frappe](https://frappe.io)
+Built for [dokos], based on [Frappe](https://frappe.io)

 ### Table of Contents
 * [License](#license)